jaruiz/light52/README.md

 The next step is adding some much-needed design document explaining the internals of the core, plus a detailed explanation of the cosimulation feature.

-Besides, the software simulator is unfinished: it needs better comments, a more elaborate command line interface and a cycle-accurate simulation of the peripherals.
+Besides, the MCS51 software simulator (included with this project as a cosimulation tool) is unfinished: it needs better comments, a more elaborate command line interface and a cycle-accurate simulation of the peripherals.